 To qualify for WIC benefits, applicants must have a total household income that does not exceed WIC income guidelines for their household size.
 Income standards are set every financial year and are determined by family size and the national poverty level.

-Each state agency’s income standard must be between 100 percent and 185 percent of the Federal poverty income guidelines.
+Each state agency’s income standard generally falls between 100 percent and 185 percent of the Federal Poverty Level (FPL) income guidelines.

 Therefore, a pregnant woman would be considered two household members.
 Applicants will need to provide proof of income at their first WIC appointment through documentation, such as bank statements and pay stubs.

-Those who already receive benefits from other government programs, such as SNAP, Medicaid, TANF and Social Security benefits, are deemed automatically eligible and do not need to verify their income.
+Those who already receive benefits from other government programs, such as SNAP, Medicaid, TANF and Social Security benefits, might be deemed automatically eligible and therefore may not need to verify their income.